google/binnavi/README.md

 same for the callgraph of the executable, collect and combine execution traces, and generally keep track of analysis results among a group of analysts.

+**Note: The BinNavi project is no longer under active development.**

-## Complications from a third-party dependency
+## Commercial third-party dependency

 BinNavi uses a commercial third-party graph visualisation library (yFiles) for displaying and laying out graphs.
 This library is immensely powerful, and not